 Helicopter called to airlift victims of highway crash

-A RESCUE helicopter has been called to airlift two people to hospital following a car crash on the Bruce Highway, south of St Lawrence.
+INITIAL: A rescue helicopter has been called to airlift two people to hospital following a car crash on the Bruce Highway, south of St Lawrence.

 Reports suggest the car crashed into a guard rail while travelling over a bridge near the Waverley Creek Rest Area.

-A Queensland Ambulance spokeswoman said a man and woman, both in their 20s, suffered minor injuries and were both in stable conditions.
+A Queensland Ambulance spokeswoman said a man and woman in their 20s suffered minor injuries and were both stable.

 A rescue helicopter has been called to airlift them to hospital for further treatment.